jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03c.md

 x
 m < 1, that the curve AMC becomes negative or imaginary, which is the same thing.
 Indeed the curve must always be greater than the abscissa.

 Corollary 4.

 597. Besides always it must be the case that ds > dx ; whereby, when this happens, if x = 0, m must be a positive number.
 Hence it is required in our proposition, that m is contained between the limits 0 and 1.

 Corollary 5. [p.
 317]

 598. In these cases the maximum values of x is a and there ds = dx or the vertical tangent.
-And at this place the curve has a cusp ; indeed it cannot ascend higher, since if x > a, it becomes ds < dx, which is not able to happen.EULER'S MECHANICA VOL. 2.
+And at this place the curve has a cusp ; indeed it cannot ascend higher, since if x > a, it becomes ds < dx, which is not able to happen.
-Chapter 3c.
-Translated and annotated by Ian Bruce. page 483

 Corollary 6.

 599. If m is contained between the limits 0 and 1, the curve has a horizontal tangent at C 2 m 1− 2 m
 =a x